 — Ruth Thomas, Pct 4

-How many building permits on average are issued each year that would be subject to this charge (based on the last 5 years)?
+How many building permits on average are issued each year that would be subject to this charge?

 Dear TMMs, I have been an affordable housing supporter for over 25 years.
 I certainly support affordable housing funding.
 I do not support Article 25.
 I think there is a different, better path.
 Articl…